 Deal sites vs. price comparison sites

 I don’t like deal sites—the ones that feature the best prices on whatever they happen to find.
-Scrolling through lots of deals on things that are not on my list is a bad use of time and, I strongly suspect, makes people spend more than they would otherwise (“Gee, I hadn’t thought of buying a panini grill, but look at that great price!”).
+Scrolling through lots of deals on things that are not on your list is a bad use of time and, I strongly suspect, makes people spend more than they would otherwise (“Gee, I hadn’t thought of buying an espresso maker, but look at that great price!”).
 Always remember, a deal isn’t a deal unless you’re saving money on something you were going to buy anyway.

 I’ve tested numerous sites that claim to help you do that, only to be frustrated by the results my searches returned.
-For example, one item on my list this year is the entry-level GoPro camera—the GoPro Hero Session.
+For example, one item on a previous year’s list was the entry-level GoPro camera—the GoPro Hero Session.

 Finally, I found a site that works well: Slickdeals.net.
 Yes, it’ll show you all sorts of meaningless deals.
 Just ignore those and type in the item you’re looking for.

-More than a week before Black Friday, I entered my three-word search term and the site showed me six retailers offering the exact camera I was looking for at a $20 discount and bundled with about $70 worth of extras.
-Even better, one of the retailers was also including a $20 gift card.
+When I entered my three-word search term, the site showed me six retailers offering the exact camera I was looking for at a $20 discount and bundled with about $70 worth of extras.
+Even better, one of the retailers also included a $20 gift card.
 Perfect.

 Take advantage of price matching